linked in pixel

 Pasteurized donor human milk helps offset these potential dangers.
 Unfortunately, some mothers of preterm infants cannot produce their own milk.
 That’s where Mothers’ Milk Bank of Louisiana steps in.

-By connecting preterm babies with pasteurized donor human milk, Mothers’ Milk Bank of Louisiana at Ochsner Baptist gives babies the best chance at surviving and thriving.
+By connecting preterm babies with pasteurized donor human milk, Mothers’ Milk Bank of Louisiana at Ochsner gives babies the best chance at surviving and thriving.

 Our pasteurized donor human milk serves inpatient families across Ochsner and most neonatal intensive care units in Louisiana.
 We also serve health facilities in Mississippi and Alabama.
-In certain situations, we supply outpatients in need of human milk.

 If you have lost a child, Mothers’ Milk Bank of Louisiana can help bring healing, while honoring you and your child.
 Our aim is to be your support and ally at this time in your life.